 Permissions (only for user account authorization)

-Keep in mind that New Relic doesn't inherit your Google account's permissions and therefore is not authorized to perform any changes in the project.
+New Relic doesn't inherit your Google account's permissions and therefore is not authorized to perform any changes in the project.
+Also, New Relic requires a specific set of read-only permissions exclusively for certain types of data.

 For more information about the API permissions that New Relic uses, see the Google documentation about scopes.